Yuubi-san/dimensional/README.md

 And we’re making an assumption that we’re desaturating _for humans to see_.
 What about cats?
 Dogs?
 Mantis shrimp?
 Forget meatbags, what if we’re simulating b/w photographic film?
 For science.
-Then the whole story of viewing conditions goes out the window, and we need the response curve of a particular film.
+Then the whole story of viewing conditions goes out the window, and we need the response curve of particular film.
 So yeah, you’re not getting away with (r+g+b)/3 even if r, g and b are raw linear non‐weighted watts.
 Fortunately, there are standards and guidelines, so it’s not all that hopeless.